mohangk/goodroot.ca/content/_index.md

 Born Canadian, **Kellen** - also known as goodroot - is an intrepid veteran of the World Wide Web.
 He's spent nearly two decades developing things on the Internet.

-His greatest joys are his friends and loved ones, meditation, reading and writing, building and scaling distributed web architecture, cooking, and helping sprout positive teams and communities.
+His greatest joys are his friends and loved ones, meditation, reading and writing, building and scaling distributed web architecture, gaming, cooking, and helping sprout positive teams and communities.

 <img src="https://github.com/goodroot/hugo-classic/raw/master/images/partywizard.gif">